 - Register their students as participants.
-We will upload an enrollment sheet formatted in a particular way, and will provide instructions on how you’ll prepare the sheet.
+We will upload an enrollment sheet, and provide instructions on how you’ll prepare the sheet.

 - Assign participants to their course group, and optionally edit group page.
 Instructors will bulk manage students, assessment, etc. as a group, and have the ability to edit the default group page including introduction and assigned modules.
 For this and below functions, instructors will have special access to the back-end of the EcoTypes COIL, a simple WordPress dashboard interface.

 - Introduce participants to module process/expectations.
 Instructors will handle all communications directly with students, and specify any related assignments.
 We recommend all instructors complete each module themselves, so that they can help students as needed.